-Blake Christian, HCVT Tax Partner | Seth Quinn, HCVT Tax Principal | Austin Bowen, HCVT Tax Manager
+Blake Christian, HCVT Tax Partner | Seth Quinn, HCVT Tax Principal | Austin Bowen, HCVT Tax Manager | Andy Katzenstein, HCVT Tax Partner

 California is considering a proposed wealth tax that would apply to a very small group of residents (approx. 200) based on their net worth, rather than their annual income.
-Under the current proposal, the tax would apply only to residents of California, as of 1/1/2026, whose net worth exceeds $1 billion.
+Under the current proposal, any person who was a California resident on January 1, 2026 and has a net worth of $1 billion or more as of December 31, 2026 would be subject to the tax.

 Although the tax would directly affect only a limited number of households, its structure and potential consequences raise issues that extend well beyond those taxpayers.
 California’s tax system already relies heavily on a small group of high net-worth individuals, meaning that tax changes affecting this group can have statewide implications.